SnowSzn/rgss-script-editor/README.md

 - **Workspace Support**
   - You can change the active folder easily in a workspace.
-  - If a key setting is modified, it will reopen the workspace folder that was open automatically.
+  - If an important setting is modified, it will reopen the workspace folder that was open automatically.
 - **Run Game**
   - You can run the game within VSCode using a customizable key shortcut (F12 by default)
   - Both `test` (`debug`) and `console` (RPG Maker VX Ace) modes are supported.
   - Optionally, custom arguments can be used instead of the default ones.
   - You can also specify a custom path to the game, in case you want to run an MKXP-Z executable.
 - **Backup Creation**
-  - A back up of the original scripts bundle file will be created upon script extraction
+  - A back up of the original scripts bundle file will always be created upon script extraction
     - Thus, the script loader will be created
-  - You can freely create a bundle file of all activated scripts as a back up at any time.
+  - You can freely create a bundle file of all scripts as a back up at any time.
     - All back ups are named with a timestamp of when they were created.
+    - The back up bundle file will include **all editor sections** (whether they are enabled or disabled)
   - All back ups are saved into the specified folder in the extension's settings.
 - **Scripts Extraction**
   - You can extract all scripts inside the bundle file to a custom folder within the project's folder.